-What is the New Testament and why is the resurrection of Jesus Christ so important?
-The New Testament is rooted and built upon the death and resurrection of Jesus Christ.
+What is the evidence that the New Testament is inspired, trustworthy, and reliable?
+The evidence is the resurrection of Jesus Christ from the dead!
 If Jesus Christ was not raised from the dead 3 days later the whole New Testament would be false and a lie!
 The apostle Paul says in 1 Corinthians 15:14-17 that if Jesus has not been raised from the dead that we are still in our sins, that we would be false witnesses, and of all people we would be the most to be pitied.
 Historically the evidence demonstrates that Jesus existed, died upon the cross for the sins of the world, and Jesus rose again 3 days later according to the Scriptures (1 Corinthians 15:3-4).
+Therefore the testimonies of the first hand eyewitnesses who wrote the New Testament books and testified to the resurrection of Jesus Christ from the dead speaks volumes of truth, inspiration, and reliability.

 The New Testament is important for a few reasons.
 One thing is that it is the message of what Jesus taught, how He treated people, how He healed people of their diseases, and also that Jesus truly was a true historical person, and is not just a myth or legend as some claim.
 The New Testament message is important, for it teaches mankind that they are not just here by chance, but that there is a God, the Creator all, and He loves us, and Jesus Christ came and revealed this more clearly.
 The New Testament teaches that Jesus came to save sinners, and that all of mankind has fallen short of being perfect, and only God is without sin, and we need a Savior.
 The New Testament gives the message of hope, love, direction, and purpose in life.
 The New Testament is centered on the person of Jesus Christ, fulfillment of the Old Testament Scriptures, written by His witnesses whom were moved by the Holy Spirit to write their letters.